 - 6. Balance of issue amount is as of March 31, 2019. - 7.
 Figures in parentheses as of March 31, 2018 and March 31, 2019 represent the current portion. - 8.
 The date of maturity is April 15, 2020, however, the entire amount was redeemed early on May 21, 2018. - 9.
 On March 7, 2018, SoftBank Group Corp. announced an exchange offer with respect to newly issued notes (the "Exchange Notes") or a consent solicitation for an amendment of terms and conditions, to the bondholders of foreign-currency-denominated senior notes issued in 2015 (the "Existing Notes").
 Issuance of the Exchange Notes to the bondholders who tendered for exchange the Existing Notes to the Exchange Notes was completed on April 3, 2018, however, under requirements of IFRSs, the extinguishment of the Existing Notes and the exchange to the Exchange Notes, was considered to be satisfied on March 22, 2018, the exchange decision date.
 As a result, SoftBank Group Corp. derecognized the Existing Notes and recognized the Exchange Notes. - 10.
 On January 28, 2019, SoftBank Group Corp. conducted the purchase of a portion of the senior notes.
-The carrying amounts of these notes, equivalent to these face amounts, were reduced since the extinguishment of these notes as financial liabilities are considered to be satisfied under requirements of IRSs. - 11.
+The carrying amounts of these notes, equivalent to these face amounts, were reduced since the extinguishment of these notes as financial liabilities are considered to be satisfied under requirements of IFRSs. - 11.
 The interest rate stated above is at the time of issuance.
-The bond has a step-up coupon provision and its interest rate may increase in the future. - 12.
-The bond has an early redeemable option at the Company's discretion from September 16, 2021 and each interest date on or after September 16, 2021. - 13.
+The bond has a step-up coupon provision and its interest rate may increase in the future.

+12. The bond has an early redeemable option at the Company's discretion from September 16, 2021 and each interest date on or after September. - The bond has an early redeemable option at the Company's discretion from September 16, 2021 and each interest date on or after Septembe 16, 2021. - 13.
 The bond has an early redeemable option at the Company's discretion from September 16, 2023 and each interest date on or after September 16, 2023. - 14.
 The bond has an early redeemable option at the Company's discretion from September 30, 2021 and each interest date on or after September 30, 2021. - 15.
 Sprint Communications, Inc. and Sprint Capital Corporation are Sprint Corporation's subsidiaries. - 16.
 The interest rates are floating interest rates, and the above interest rates represent the rates as of March 31, 2019. - 17.
 Collateral is pledged against these bonds.
 The details are described in "(5) Assets pledged as collateral." - 18.
 The balance of issue amount as of March 31, 2017 is \$3,000 million.
 The date of maturity is November 15, 2018, however, a total amount of \$1,247 million was redeemed early on May 23, 2017 and February 23, 2018. - 19.
 On December 31, 2018, Sprint defeased the \$200 million of note which included the deposit of U.S.Treasury securities with the trustee to provide for the future interest and principal payments on the note.
 The defeasance resulted in derecognition of related financial assets and financial liabilities.